 Main image: Olafur Eliasson, The Weather Project, 2003, monofrequency lights, projection foil, haze machines, mirror foil, aluminium, and scaffolding, 26.7 m x 22.3 m x 155.4 m, installation in Turbine Hall, Tate Modern, London.
 Courtesy: the artist, neugerriemschneider (Berlin), and Tanya Bonakdar (New York); photograph: Studio Olafur Eliasson; © Olafur Eliasson 2003

 Laura Raicovich is a writer and art worker based in New York City.
-Until recently she served as Director of the Queens Museum, and is currently co-curating (with Manon Slome, of No Longer Empty) ‘Mel Chin: All Over the Place’ which opens this spring at various sites across New York City.
+Until recently she served as Director of the Queens Museum.
 Raicovich’s recent books include, as author, At the Lightning Field (Coffee House Press, 2017) and as co-editor, Assuming Boycott: Resistance, Agency, and Cultural Production (OR Books, 2017).
+She is currently working on a book about museums, cultural institutions and the myth of neutrality, which will be published by Verso later this year.